Well, you can say what you want

 “I don’t want you involved,” he muttered, taking a seat.
 “I didn’t want Emily involved with him either, but not like she listened.”

 “She did eventually,” Elizabeth offered with no small amount of sympathy.
-She’d never quite cared for the drug dealer turned ally, particularly after he’d drugged her at that rave and kidnapped her best friend with a gun to her head, holding her hostage.
+She’d never quite cared for the drug dealer turned ally, particularly after he’d drugged her at that rave and had kidnapped her best friend with a gun to her head, holding her hostage.

 “Yeah, but not soon enough.
 I’m stuck with him.”